laurilis/spotifyproject/README.md

     Use the search bar to find your favorite songs.

 3. **Create Playlist**:
-    Add songs to your playlist and give it a name.
+    Add songs to or remove from your playlist and give it a name.

 4. **Export Playlist**:
     Save the playlist to your Spotify account by clicking the "Save to Spotify" button.